 In the town of Ukiah, California, the school district intends to devote about half its ESSER funding, $6 million, to upgrade and replace aging systems.
 Similarly, the Newport News Public Schools in Virginia plans to spend $40 million, or nearly half its allotment, to replace HVAC systems in several the city’s schools and add air purifiers and filters.
 Suburban Montgomery County, Maryland, by contrast, has earmarked $6.6 million of its $262 million in ESSER funds for improving and upgrading ventilation systems.

 Local education agencies nationwide are concerned that they won’t complete HVAC work by the September 2024 deadline for obligating ESSER III funds.
-That concern led The School Superintendents Association (AASA), the national organization representing school district leaders, to ask the U.S. Department of Education in January for an extension to the ESSER spending deadline for capital improvements.
+That concern prompted the U.S. Department of Education to consider extensions to the ESSER spending deadline.

 At a time when students need help with academic recovery, spending on ventilation or transportation may seem beside the point.
 But the inclination of local leaders to invest federal aid in major capital projects may reflect the substantial infrastructure needs of the nation’s public school system.